- Cheap Travel

 Trains

 Regional trains run frequently between the five towns, making it easy to hop from one town to another.
 A Cinque Terre Card will give you unlimited train access for a set period, which can be a cost-effective option if you plan to move between the towns frequently.
-The card will cost you €18.20 for a day of travel and also gives you access to the hiking trains and toilets within the stations (usually €1 per pee!).
-Individual train journeys cost between €2.50 and €5 – work out if you will use the train often enough to justify the €18.20.
+The card starts from €19.50 for a day of travel and also gives you access to the hiking trains and toilets within the stations (usually €1 per pee!).
+Individual train journeys cost around €5 – work out if you will use the train often enough to justify the €19.50 train card fee.

-In our opinion, the best time to visit Cinque Terre on a budget is from May to June and September to October.
+In our opinion, the best time for visiting Cinque Terre on a budget is from May to June and September to October.
 We visited in early May and it was perfect.
 During these periods the weather is mild with temperatures ranging from 18 to 25 degrees Celsius.
 This will allow you to explore the towns comfortably, without the intense heat of summer or the chilly conditions of winter.
 Accommodation prices are much more reasonable outside of the peak summer months.
 Additionally, the landscapes are vibrant with lush greenery in spring and warm autumn hues, creating a stunning backdrop for hiking along the scenic trails that connect the towns.
 These months also see fewer tourists compared to the peak summer season, providing a more relaxed and enjoyable experience for those seeking a peaceful getaway.

 When visiting anywhere on a budget, you have to be cautious of your food spend.
 If you can find a hotel with free breakfast then you are off to a good start.
 On arrival we always do a supermarket shop and make sure we book somewhere with kitchen facilities.
 We still want to experience the local food, but it doesn’t have to be every meal of the day.
 During this trip we made our own breakfasts and dinner in the evening, and enjoyed a traditional lunch whilst out for the day.

-Whilst choosing where to eat out, research budget restaurants in ____ , and have a look on google maps at the reviews.
+Whilst choosing where to eat out, research ‘budget restaurants in ____ ‘, and have a look on google maps at the reviews.
 The last thing you want is to waste one of your meals out at a terrible place.
 We went for street food over sit down restaurants to save money.
 Pizza and panini’s are a great cheap lunch option.
 Budgeting on most days can allow you to have one fancier meal at the end of the trip.

 Visiting Cinque Terre on a budget is entirely possible, especially if you choose a budget friendly base and take advantage of affordable transportation options.
 With its breathtaking landscapes, colourful villages and delicious cuisine, this Italian gem offers an unforgettable experience without emptying your wallet.
 By following these tips, you can create a memorable and budget-friendly adventure in one of Italy’s most iconic destinations!